-Tahini in this recipe is also one of the important ingredients to make these vegan banana tahini muffins moist and oil-free.
+Tahini in this recipe is also one of the important ingredients to make them moist and oil-free.

 Talking about tahini, I also have kevala organic black tahini too, and use this in many savoury recipes.
 If you have never tried black tahini, the taste is more intense with sesame flavour than white.
 In Japan black sesami is used in so many Japanese sweets which might be difficult to imagine but they actually taste very good!
 I might try use black tahini in dessert recipe soon.

-For this vegan banana tahini muffin recipe, I wanted to enhance the flavour of banana and tahini, so I used organic cane sugar over brown or coconut to not interfere the main flavours.
+For this muffin recipe, I wanted to enhance the flavour of banana and tahini, so I used organic cane sugar over brown or coconut to not interfere with the main flavours.

 Use organic cane sugar over plain white sugar to make this recipe even more healthy, as it’s less processed and contains more nutrients.

-How to make these vegan banana tahini muffins moist and fluffy
+How to make the muffins moist and fluffy

 If there was anything that I would dislike about muffins, that would be biting into a dry muffin.
 That wouldn’t make a good start to the day..